primus-ai/email-translator-streamlit/README.md

-# Text Langchain-Streamlit App
+# Email translator Streamlit App

-This repositoriy is a template to build new streamlit apps
+This repositoriy is for an email translator app developed by Primus.